rexresearch

 container.
 The container should be of appropriate material to

-serve as, or use within, a microwave cavity, and should be able to
+serve as, or use within, a microwave cavity, and should be able

-tolerate high temperatures without substantial degradation, and
+to tolerate high temperatures without substantial degradation,

-applied to the contents of the container.
-It is preferable that
+microwave source and applied to the contents of the container.

-the frequency of microwaves used selectively heats the metallic
+It is preferable that the frequency of microwaves used

-ores or metals of the metalcontaining material.
-The application of
+metalcontaining material.
+The application of microwaves to the

-microwaves to the metal-containing material continues until the
+metal-containing material continues until the reducing agent

-enough energy to become molten.
+energy to become molten.

 Meanwhile, additional induction or electric arc energy could be